circleguard/circleguard/README.md

 # Circleguard

 Circleguard is a player made and maintained cheat detection tool for osu!.
-It currently focuses heavily on detecting Replay Stealing, Remodding, Relax, and Aim Correction, but can be used as an all-purpose replay viewer.
+We support investigating for Replay Stealing, Remodding, Relax, and Aim Correction, but Circleguard can also be used as an all-purpose replay viewer.

 <img src="demo/cg_demo.gif" alt="Gif Demo" width="728" height="538"/>

 Circleguard is the frontend gui, which runs circlecore behind the scenes.
-If you're looking to integrate circlecore into your own project, extensive documentation on the internals can be found at its repository [here](https://github.com/circleguard/circlecore).
-It is available as a pip module.
+If you're looking to integrate circlecore into your own project, you can find more about it at [its repository](https://github.com/circleguard/circlecore).

 If you would like to contribute to circleguard, see [Contributing](#contributing) below.